Taxes and discounts calculated in checkout.

 by April Henry

-May 2019 was a month I have been waiting for for quite a long time - nearly 4 years to be exact.
-You see, it was in 2015 when the Farm Girl Vintage book first came out and when I saw all the blocks displayed in a Spokane quilt shop.
+I have been waiting to sew this barn for quite a long time - in fact, since 2015, when the Farm Girl Vintage book first came out and when I saw all the blocks displayed in a Spokane quilt shop.
 The barn block they had hanging on a cute little line was made with this darling red fabric, but sadly the shop didn't have any left.
 The store clerk was so sweet, though... she went digging in the shop's scraps to give me all she had left -- just enough to make this block!
 Thus, I've been saving the scraps all this time so I could recreate this little red barn.
-So, it is my pleasure that we get to open up this month's Farm Girl Vintage Sew Along with the Old Red Barn quilt block, followed by Out to Pasture and Patchwork Pumpkin.
+So, it is my pleasure that we get to open up today's Farm Girl Vintage Sew Along with the Old Red Barn quilt block, followed by Out to Pasture and Patchwork Pumpkin.

 Psssst!
 If you're just joining us and want to get in on the fun with a darling and perfect collage of farm girl fabric, then check out the Farm Girl Vintage Quilt Kit.
 (There are just a couple left!)
 You'll have all the lovely fabrics you need to make this quilt from start to finish.
 You can get the book here, too!

-Open your book to page 48 for this month, grab more fabric scraps, get it prepared and cut, and let's enjoy some more Featherweight sewing!
+Open your book to page 48, grab more fabric scraps, get it prepared and cut, and let's enjoy some more Featherweight sewing!
 Complete your blocks following along with the pattern, paying attention to a several tips in the photos below.
 Make sure to press your block seams open (when you can), being careful to be as exact with your cutting and alignments as possible.

 Old Red Barn Block 27